 Eligibility for Listing on the Virtual War Memorial Australia

 - Any individual who has served Australia in its armed forces and went in harm’s way in the country’s name during conflicts from the Boer War to the present day.
-Individuals need to be listed on an official database as baseline confirmation of key personal and service details.
-In the absence of an official database proof of personal details and service is required.
+Individuals need to be listed on an official service database as this baseline data provides confirmation of key personal and service details.
+In the absence of an official database lisiting proof of personal details and service is required.
 This is simply to ensure the accuracy and integrity of our data.

 - Australian citizens who enlisted in British or Commonwealth forces in the Boer War, WW1 and 2 where that service can be evidenced adequately and the above rules are met.
 The burden of proof regarding citizenship and service rests with the contributor and approval for inclusion is at the discretion of the Chief Moderator.
 Any submission which is not accompanied by appropriate documentary evidence will be rejected.

 'Harm’s way’ is defined by official recognition in the form of the award of a service or campaign medal.
 These include South African Medal (Boer War), British War Medal (WW1), Australian Service Medal (WW2, 1945-75, 1975-current) and the equivalent Active Service medals, and the more recent Operational Service Medal.

 - Australians who enlisted in another nation's defence force in conflicts in which Australia was not involved.

 - People currently serving in the armed forces.

 Eligibility rules for listing on the Commonwealth War Graves Commission

 The Commonwealth War Graves Commission (CWGC) is responsible for the commemoration of members of the Commonwealth Forces who died during the two World Wars.